Louise Peete: Murders

 Peete later moved to Waco, Texas, where she became romantically involved with wealthy oil baron Joe Appel.
 One week after the two met, Appel was found shot to death and his diamond jewelry missing.
-Peete was arrested for his murder, but convinced a grand jury that she killed Appel in self-defense after he attempted to rape her.
+Peete was arrested for his murder, but convinced a grand jury that she had killed Appel in self-defense after he tried to rape her.

 In 1913, Peete moved to Dallas, Texas and quickly married Harry Faurote, a night clerk who worked at the St. George Hotel.
 Shortly after the two married, Peete stole $20,000 worth of jewels from the hotel's safe.
 Police questioned Faurote but cleared him of any involvement.
 Police suspected Peete of the theft and questioned her, but had no evidence linking her to the crime.
 Embarrassed over being accused of theft and despondent over his wife's infidelities, Faurote shot himself.
 However this seems unlikely and he is more likely to have been another of Peete's victims.

 By 1915, Peete had relocated to Denver, Colorado, where she married salesman Richard Peete.
 They had a daughter, Frances Ann (known as Betty), in 1916.
 The couple fought constantly and finally separated in the summer of 1920.
 Shortly thereafter, Peete left her estranged husband and daughter and moved to Los Angeles, California.
 It was there that she met Jacob C. Denton, a recent widower with a teenage daughter who had made millions as a mining engineer before retiring.

 Denton met Peete when she inquired about renting his 14-room Tudor Revival mansion, located at 675 South Catalina Street near Wilshire Boulevard.
 Denton hoped to rent his home out for $350 a month while he went on a business trip in June.
 For unknown reasons, he agreed to allow Peete to rent the mansion for $75 a month.
 She moved in on May 26, a few days before Denton's planned departure.
 The true nature of Peete and Denton's relationship is unclear; she has been identified as Denton's live-in girlfriend, housekeeper and tenant despite the fact that she never signed a lease.
 Peete would later claim the two were romantically involved.